 Written by Charlotte Cederwall

-Today, a chair plays an active role in shaping the strategic direction of a business.
+Today, an independent chair plays an active role in shaping the strategic direction of a business.
 They help the executive team thoughtfully prioritize and put the right strategy in place alongside clear objectives that measure delivery.
 Board meetings should be about focusing on a small number of strategic goals directly linked to value creation.
 There’s consequently a strong trend towards appointing situationally experienced chairs rather than emphasizing sector expertise.
 That said, the brief for a chair is different in every portfolio company as it ought to be bespoke to what the management team or company truly needs.
 The role should be additive and impactful, always.

-A chair also plays a crucial role in interfacing between PE investor(s) and the management team, providing support, guidance, and reassurance to both stakeholders.
+An independent chair also plays a crucial role in interfacing between PE investor(s) and the management team, providing support, guidance, and reassurance to both stakeholders.
 It is critical for the chair to gain the trust and respect of both parties.
 Getting this right takes maturity, gravitas, and commitment from the chair.
 A successful chair is a sparring partner to the CEO, has the confidence of the Board, and serves as a responsible steward on behalf of the Fund, providing bandwidth to both the CEO and investors — with a constant eye on the value creation process.

-As a chair, the individual is no longer in the driving seat.
+As an independent chair, the individual is no longer in the driving seat.
 A chair is a steward for the business, not a leader, whose top priority is supporting the CEO.
 Some executives find this transition hard to make.
 It can also be a lonely and complex role.
 The chair should provide counsel and encouragement, as well as challenge.
 If the CEO is successful, all shareholders benefit.
 The chair must positively impact the management team, provide clear direction and mediation when needed, aligning all shareholders’ interests whilst remaining independent — even in the most nuanced and challenging of situations.
 A large part of this is defining the strategic priorities with the CEO and wider executive management team.
 And, from there, setting the Board agenda to encourage honest and open debate that brings out insight from every corner of the Boardroom and ensures well-informed decisions are made.

 - Be a strong sounding board and mentor to the CEO and executive management team, offering insight, challenge, and best practice to help drive value creation;